This article was written by 3rd-Degree Roger Gracie Jiu-Jitsu Black Belt and fitness expert Nicolas Gregoriades.

 Fresh Squeeze/Blend Your Juices

 If you are going to drink anything besides water, try to make it freshly squeezed juice.
 The stuff you buy in a supermarket is not freshly squeezed juice.
 99% of all boxed and bottled juice has been pasteurized at least once.
 This means it has been heated to a very high temperature, which destroys almost all of the vitamin and mineral content and renders it close to sugar-water in nutritional value.
-Also, once juice is squeezed it oxidizes very quickly, so it’s best to consume it immediately.
-Invest in a juicer or preferably a blender – a glass of fresh juice before a training session will provide energy and a glass afterwards will replenish it.
+Also, once the juice is squeezed it oxidizes very quickly, so it's best to consume it immediately.
+Invest in a juicer or preferably a blender - a glass of fresh juice before a training session will provide energy and a glass afterwards will replenish it.
 Blending is preferable where possible as it does not remove the finer of the plant, which helps minimise the impact of the liquid on blood sugar levels.
 A good site to check out if you want to know more about juicing is Fit-Juice.

 Most of us eat too much and too often.
 Our systems are overburdened by all the food and chemicals we subject them to.
 Fasting gives the body a chance to divert its resources from digestion to healing.
 If you have the will power to make it through a 24 hour fast, you will be amazed at how good you will feel.
 If this is too much for you, see if you can skip a couple of meals ever few days by following an intermittent fasting protocol.
 The trade-off for a little hunger will be increased energy and clarity of mind, two things invaluable to a jiu-jitsoka.

 It is not easy to eat a clean, wholesome diet in the modern world.
 Tasty, yet unhealthy food products are marketed to us at every turn.
-But the benefits of a a moderate amount of effort and discipline with regards to food far outweigh the sacrifices.
+But the benefits of a moderate amount of effort and discipline with regards to food far outweigh the sacrifices.
 I sincerely hope this information helps you on your path.
 Please let me know about your experiences with nutrition and training.
-At a later stage I will publish an article about the role of supplements in jiu-jitsu.
+At a later stage, I will publish an article about the role of supplements in jiu-jitsu.